youneslaaroussi/TasteThreads/TERMS.md

 The Service integrates with and depends on third-party services, including but not limited to:

 - **Firebase (Google)** for authentication and real-time data sync
 - **Yelp** (Yelp Fusion, Yelp AI, and Yelp Reservations APIs) for business data, recommendations, and reservations
-- **Meta / WhatsApp** for users who interact with TasteThreads via WhatsApp

 You acknowledge and agree that: